rubenafo/yfMongo/README.md

         yfm-cli remove <stock>   -- removes a stock from the db yfm-cli sync             -- fetches symbol data according to the defined start date and end date
-        yfm-cli info             -- prints out admin info and symbols yfm-cli set-start <date> -- sets the start date yfm-cli set-end <date>   -- sets the end date
+        yfm-cli fetch <date>     -- fetches all symbols for given date yfm-cli info             -- prints out admin info and symbols yfm-cli set-start <date> -- sets the start date yfm-cli set-end <date>   -- sets the end date